Learn more about Neighborhood House’s 115+ year history in Washington through the We Are Seattle book.

 1981: A strong foundation By the 80s, Neighborhood House was a nationally-recognized leader among service providers.
 Its Head Start program was flourishing, and the agency was publishing a widely-read newspaper for public housing residents and low-income individuals.
 The Voice continues to provide timely news in several languages today.

-1995: Neighborhood House serves new wave of immigrants In the 90s, a wave of immigrants from East Africa fleeing war and famine arrive in the United States, additional staff members were hired from various East African language groups to meet the growing refugee population.
+1995: Serving a new wave In the 90s, a wave of immigrants from East Africa fleeing war and famine arrive in the United States, additional staff members were hired from various East African language groups to meet the growing refugee population.
 By the end of 1997, more than half of Neighborhood House's staff spoke a language other than English and the agency was serving more than 7,000 public housing residents each year.